How to Spend 2 Days in San Francisco

 - The deYoung Museum for those more interested in fine art OR

-- If you are travelling with children you cannot miss the California Academy of Sciences, which features an aquarium, rainforest, planetarium, and many other exciting exhibits.
+- If you are traveling with children you cannot miss the California Academy of Sciences, which features an aquarium, rainforest, planetarium, and many other exciting exhibits.

 Then choose between the Japanese Tea Garden or the Botanical Gardens to appreciate some of the unique outdoor features of the park.

-If you are feeling energetic and want to cover more distance, try out a bike tour that goes through the park!
-This is a great way to visit some of the lesser known sights.
+If you are feeling energetic and want to cover more distance, try out a bike tour of the Golden Gate that goes through the park!
+This is a great way to visit some of the lesser-known sights.